Thynkon/thynkon.github.io/_posts/2023-02-06-develop-phoenix-applications-using-docker.md

 - `4000`: Phoenix web server
 - `4369`: [Erlang Port Mapper Daemon](https://www.erlang.org/doc/man/epmd.html), a program that allows to use `remote sessions`.

 **Note**: If you don't need to export the `4369` port in order to develop a web application in Phoenix using a container.
-It is a optional feature that can deeply increate your development experience.
+It is a optional feature that can deeply increase your development experience.

 If you have any experience working with Docker containers, you know that once you reach a certain level of complexity, building and running containers using the `docker` command can be painful.

 Hence, we will use [docker-compose](https://docs.docker.com/compose/reference).
 As I mentioned before, the `host` directory where your application is stored is mounted on the container using a `bind volume`.

 Also, a network is set so we can easily communicate with the container.
-Here, we set the ip address of the host to `172.40.0.1` and the container ip address to `172.40.0.2`.
+Here, we set the IP address of the host to `172.40.0.1` and the container IP address to `172.40.0.2`.

 Feel free to change and adapt those values according to your needs.